GluuFederation/docs-gluu-server-prod/docs/source/tutorials/passport-apple.md

 1. Enter a Display Name (eg. Apple Sign In)
 1. For type choose `oauth`
 1. For strategy enter `@nicokaiser/passport-apple`
-1. For mapping enter `apple` (it references file `apple.js` previously added)
+1. For mapping enter `apple`
 1. Supply a logo location if desired.
-More info [here](../authn-guide/passport.md#about-logo-images).
-If you Gluu server version is 4.2 or higher, you can simply use `img/apple.png`.
+More info [here](../authn-guide/passport.md#about-logo-images)
 1. Enter the **service ID** in `client ID` field
 1. Remove `Client Secret`.
 1. Add a new property `keyID` and fill its value with the **key id** you collected [earlier](#creating-an-apple-application)